IllusionMods/KK_Plugins/README.md

 2. Download the plugin release you want from the links below.
 Make sure it's a version for your game.
 3. Extract the plugin .zip file to your game folder (where the BepInEx folder and game .exe is).

+## If you are a modder

+If you'd like to create a mod that is compatible with various plugins in this repo, check [the Guides folder](https://github.com/IllusionMods/KK_Plugins/tree/master/Guides) and [the wiki](https://github.com/IllusionMods/KK_Plugins/wiki).

+If you'd like to contribute code fixes and improvements: fork this repository, create a new branch, push your changes, and open a new PR.

+To build this repository you will need VisualStudio2022+ with the `.NET desktop development` and `Game development for Unity` workloads, and `.NET Framework 3.5 development tools` + targetting packs and SDKs for at least `.NET Framework 4.6` (best to just install them all).
+All dependencies are downloaded via nuget on first build of the solution.

+You can discuss modding on the Koikatsu Discord server in the modding channels.

 ## Plugin descriptions and downloads

 Make sure you download the version for your game (the first part before _ is the initials of the game, e.g. HS2 = HoneySelect2).